Sharjeel-Analyst/IPL-Data-Analysis-and-Predictive-Modeling/README.md

 Measure performance with accuracy, precision, recall, F1-score, and confusion matrices.

-"Dataset"
+# Datase"

 The project uses IPL datasets, primarily:

-deliveries.csv → Ball-by-ball information of IPL matches.
+deliveries.csv

-(Optional) Other IPL-related datasets if available.
+Matches.csv

-You can download the dataset(s) from Kaggle – IPL Dataset or provide your own CSV files in the same directory.
+You can download the dataset(s) from Kaggle – IPL Dataset

-Installation & Requirements
+# Installation & Requirements

 Clone the repository and install dependencies: